Pathakvishnu/Get-a-room-ML-Hackathon/README.md

 The columns provided in the dataset are as follows:

 Column	Description
-Property_ID: Represents a unique identification of a property\n
+Property_ID: Represents a unique identification of a property<br>
 Property_Type: Represents the type of the property( Apartment, Bungalow, etc)
 Property_Area: Represents the area of the property in square feets
 Number_of_Windows:	Represents the number of windows available in the property